DDMAL/cantus/README.md

 ### Launch in development

-In the `.env` file, set the `DEBUG` variable to `true`.
+In the `.env` file, set the `PORT` variable to `8000`.
 This will turn on Django's debug mode, showing detailed traces when Django encounters errors, as well as turn off security settings that might stop you from accessing the site locally.

 > **Windows Users:** Make sure `/app/django-config.sh` has `LF` line endings before launching.
 This file gets copied over into an Ubuntu container and will break the process if git automatically checked out the file using Windows (`CRLF`) line endings.